All-New Mitsubishi Outlander PHEV in Dealerships

 EV Drive Mode

 In the EV Drive Mode, the Outlander PHEV is driven in a very eco-friendly performance mode by the two electric motors, with energy being supplied exclusively by the lithium-ion drive battery pack (100 percent electric-powered, zero-tailpipe-emission Outlander PHEV).
-This mode is excellent for running errands/performing family duties on a daily basis as a highly sustainable/low environmental impact form of personal transportation.
+This mode is excellent for running errands and performing daily family duties as a highly sustainable/low environmental impact form of personal transportation.
 What truly sets the Outlander PHEV apart is the fact it can run in 100% EV mode in 4WD, something no other current plug-in hybrid SUV in the Canadian market can do.

 Series Hybrid Mode

-When the energy level remaining in the lithium-ion drive battery pack is low or when the need arises for a sudden and/or additional degree of acceleration, the two electric motors are powered by the battery pack and provided additional electricity by the gasoline-powered generator.
+When the energy level remaining in the lithium-ion drive battery pack is low or when the need arises for a sudden and/or additional degree of acceleration, the two electric motors are powered by the battery pack and provided additional electricity by the gasoline-powered generator – hence, “hybrid” mode.

 In this configuration, the gasoline-powered generator helps: